 User Generated Content Album

-Displayed UGC on the #januBURIED landing page to show off the incredible content our fans were sharing and encourage others to share their stories.
+Displayed UGC (user generated content) on the #januBURIED landing page to show off the incredible content our fans were capturing and sharing.
+This then encouraged others to share their stories.

 Photo gallery allowed users to visually see the impressive snowfall along with facts, such as being 305% of the January average snowfall on January 20, 2017.